fuelsoft/viewer/README.md

 * [SDL2](https://www.libsdl.org/download-2.0.php)
 * [SDL_image](https://www.libsdl.org/projects/SDL_image/)
 * C++17 for std::filesystem
+* Windows for system calls.
+This would be a pain to port.

 That's it.
 So far.

 ## Building:
 This is where it gets tricky.
 I'm using Code::Blocks to write this, which abstracts away the build system.